siacus/flourishing-i-challenge/README.md

 ## Acknowledgements

-We would like to thank the I-GUIDE team for the opportunity to participate in this challenge.
-Special thanks to the following members of the I-GUIDE team for their continuous support and guidance throughout the project: Diana Sackton, Shaowen Wang, Anand Padmanabhan, Rajesh Kalyanam, Noah S. Oller Smith, and Nattapon Jaroenchai.
-We also like to acknowledge the Harvard FASRC team, especially Paul Edmon, for providing the additional computing resources essential to this work.
+We extend our sincere thanks to the I-GUIDE team for the opportunity to participate in this challenge.
+We are especially grateful to Diana Sackton, Shaowen Wang, Anand Padmanabhan, Rajesh Kalyanam, Noah S. Oller Smith, and Nattapon Jaroenchai for their ongoing support and guidance throughout the project.
+We also acknowledge the Harvard FASRC team, with special thanks to Paul Edmon, for providing the additional computing resources that were essential to this work.
+We would like to thank Xiaokang Fu from the Harvard Center for Geographic Analysis (CGA) for his assistance in enriching U.S. tweets with Census geography.
 Finally, we would like to thank Parag Khanna from AlphaGeo for generously sharing the county-level climate and resilience index data for the United States.